FriarDevTeam/theFriar/README.md

      for genesis block generation look at main.cpp)
  - allows me to experiment with coin parameters (in a private network)

-Finally, I only tested the command line server/tool 'smallchange' for the first 30 blocks.
+Finally, I only tested the command line server/tool 'friar' for the first 30 blocks.
 Credits go to the original authors/communities that created Bitcoin and Litecoin.